76basant/Wavelet-in-Python/README.md

 # Wavelet-in-Python
-you have to run waveletAnalysis.py first
+you have to run waveletAnalysis.py file first